caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 Importantly, look at the `"body"` field in both `srv0` and `srv1`.

-Since `srv0` used `{$ENV}`, the special environmental variable replacement with `$` became `example`, as it is parsed during Caddyfile parse time.
+Since `srv0` used `{$HOST}`, the special environmental variable replacement with `$`, the value became `example`, as it was processed during Caddyfile parse time.

 Since `srv1` used `{env.HOST}`, a normal placeholder, it was parsed as its own raw string value, `{env.HOST}`

-This means that down the line, the handler the plugins within `srv0` and `srv1` will receive the raw values `example` and `{env.Host}` respectively in their configurations.
+Some users may immediately notice that this means it is impossible to use the `{$ENV}` syntax in a JSON config.
+The solution to this is to process such placeholders at Provision time, which is covered below.

-## How to Placeholders in your Plugin
+## How to use Placeholders in your Plugin

-#### Parse the raw Placeholder in your unmarshaler
+#### Parse the raw Placeholder value in your unmarshaler

-Placeholders should be parsed as their raw values when parsing the Cazddyfile, just like any other string value
+Placeholders should be parsed as their raw values when parsing the Cazddyfile, just like any other string value.

 ```go
 func (g *Gizmo) UnmarshalCaddyfile(d *caddyfile.Dispenser) error {